Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Related Works

 \subsection{Cross-lingual Dubbing}

 Dubbing is a post-production process in which the original spoken dialogue in multimedia content is replaced with speech in another language, while preserving the temporal alignment and naturalness of the original speech~\cite{orero2004topics}.
 Early automatic dubbing systems typically adopt cascaded S2ST architecture, combining ASR, NMT, and TTS~\cite{dureja2015speech}.
-Maintaining such pipeline, recent efforts have enhanced each part of the components.
+While maintaining this cascaded pipeline, recent efforts have focused on enhancing each component.
 Some approaches focus on improving prosodic alignment, aiming to synchronize the prosody of the generated speech with the original~\cite{federico2020evaluating}.
 Others leverage existing TTS models by modifying the duration module to generate speech that matches the original duration~\cite{effendi2022duration}.
 Despite these advancements, relying on text as intermediate representation inherently limits temporal flexibility, highlighting the need for textless approaches that better preserve the naturalness of the source speech.